tokkonopapa/WordPress-IP-Geo-Block/README.md

-A WordPress plugin that will block any spam comments posted from outside of your nation, and will also protect against malicious access to the login form from undesired countries.
+A WordPress plugin that will block any spam comments posted from outside of your nation, and will also protect against malicious access to the login form and admin area from undesired countries.

 This plugin will examine a country code based on the IP address.
-If the comment comes from undesired country, it will be blocked before Akismet validate it.
+If the comment comes from specific country, it will be blocked before Akismet validate it.

 With the same mechanism, it will fight against burst access of brute-force